 Back in the 12th Century when the fort was constructed under the Siddi Dynasty, the town of Murud was the seat of capital for the Siddis of Janjira.
 Amongst other failed attempts of foreigners and domestic ruling kingdoms to penetrate and capture the fort, the most significant loss was that of the Marathas.
 Chhatrapati Shivaji Maharaj is said to have tried six times to ravage the fort and dominate it, but failed every single time.The fortification of the monument was done brilliantly.
 Initially established as a wooden fortress by the local fishermen of Murud, this fort was built to help them defend and protect themselves from pirate invasion that attacked from the sea front.

 Pir Khan is later said to have captured and dominated the fort under the Nizam Shahi Dynasty of Ahmednagar.
 With the passage of time, they re-fortified the fortress and strengthened it in a manner to make it impenetrable by the attacking enemies.
 Malik Ambar, a prominent regent of the Ahmednagar Empire, who is to be credited with the restructuring and transformation of the fort.

-What Not To Miss While You're There - Tourist places in Murud Janjira
+What Not To Miss While You're There - Tourist places in and around Murud Janjira

 The Murud Janjira Fort is a solid marine fort that can be reached via the Rajapuri jetty.
 It is replete with several bastions and canons that are still very much intact.
 The fort premises house a mosque, a quarter for officers, several palaces and a big water tank.The marvellous island fort of Bassein is yet another historical monument, overlooking the pristine Bassein Beach that must be checked out.